 Interim Suspension or Interim Removals

 An interim process is imposed when there is reason to believe that a student represents an immediate and significant threat to other persons or property, to normal operations.
 This action is warranted when the serious nature or immediacy of the situation makes it impractical to follow normal disciplinary procedures.
-A decision to impose an interim suspension, interim removal from university housing, or an interim removal from a course is made by the Dean of Students with approval of the Vice President for Student Affairs.
+A decision to impose an interim suspension, interim removal from university housing, or an interim removal from a course is made by the Title IX Coordinator and/or the Dean of Students with the approval of the Vice President of Student Affairs.

 Any of the following three interim processes may be implemented as appropriate and according to the listed criteria: